 - Discount coupons and gift certificates

 - Marketing ad-ons to increase sales

 - Specials listing types such as downloadable products

 Different companies, products, and services have widely different requirements for e-commerce websites.
 Because we’ve developed e-commerce sites for over 12 years, we’re familiar with and can recommend a variety of solid e-commerce/shopping cart software, online e-commerce services, or custom solutions depending on the needs of our clients.

-Recent surveys show that WooCommerce is the most popular e-commerce platform for small to medium sized sites by a margin of more than 2 to 1, while Magento dominates for the very large e-commerce sites.
-See the Engadget eCommerce Platform Market Share report.
+Recent surveys show that WooCommerce is the most popular e-commerce platform for small to medium sized sites, followed by Squarespace Stores and Shopify, while Magento dominates for the very large e-commerce sites.
+See the Datanyze E-Commerce Platform Market Share Report.

 If you want to allow your customers to use a credit card, you will need a merchant account specifically for that purpose.
 If you take credit cards directly now, you already have a merchant account.
 Unfortunately, the major credit card companies require that you have a separate merchant account for use with online transactions.

 Many businesses set up merchant accounts through their bank, and that can be a good option.
 However, particularly for lower volume businesses, independent credit cart processing companies can often provide very good service at more competitive rates.
 We can help with recommendations.

 Whatever solution you choose, your credit card processor can arrange a “payment gateway” to work directly with your shopping cart software or service.
 This is the service that allows your online store to process credit cards “realtime”.
 The alternative is for order and credit card information to be stored for secure retrieval, but this type of system is not used as frequently as it once was.